remusao/blockrz/README.md

 Yes it is small, but it leverages [@cliqz/adblocker](https://github.com/cliqz-oss/adblocker) to do the heavy-lifting.
 This means that the extension is doing as much as any other content-blocker (if you make abstraction of the UI, of course, which only consists in a counter of blocked requests).
+At the time of this writing, this is still the fastest and most memory efficient adblocker around.

 > Which filters lists is it using?